maciejg-git/vue-litewind/src/documentation/pages/install.md

 :::

-**Optional** : while registering components you can set default values for props globally in second argument of `app.use`: `componentProps` object.
+**Optional** : while registering components you can set default values for the props globally in the second argument of the `app.use`.
 If component has `name` prop that name will be used instead of default name.
 The value for prop can also be function that takes `base` argument (`base` prop of component) and should return default value for the prop.
-Note that components can internally use other components and those default props will also apply to them.
-You can set defaults for those components only by nesting them under their parent components.
+If default props should only apply to selected components you can set defaults for those components by nesting them under their parent components.

 <v-alert
   icon="warn"